-Here at the BID, we know that sometimes you just need to know who to call to sort out issues that can arise, from rubbish removal to support for your business.
+Here at the BID, we know that sometimes you just need to know who to call to sort out issues that can arise, from graffiti removal to antisocial behaviour.
+Below you will find information on who does what in the city.

 Calling the Police